 Benefits under the SBP are calculated as an annuity and then converted to a lump sum.
+The Pension Plan benefit is then subtracted from the resulting lump sum to determine the SBP benefit.

 The annuity formula for the ABC Supplemental Benefit Plan is: